ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 1 - Outlining setup and arranging storage.md

 > [!WARNING]
 > **Create an inner mount point for pods**\
-> Do not use the directories where you have mounted the new storage volumes as mount points for the persistent volumes you'll enable later for the Ghost deployment.
+> Do not use the directories where you have mounted the new storage volumes as mount points for the persistent volumes you will enable later for the Ghost deployment.

-Kubernetes pods can change the owner user and group, and also the permission mode, applied to those folders.
+Kubernetes pods can change the owner user and group, and also the permissions, applied to those folders.
 This can cause a failure when, after a reboot, your K3s agent node tries to mount again its storage volumes.
 The issue will happen because it will not have the right user or permissions anymore to access the mount point folders.
 The best thing to do then is to create another folder within each storage volume that can be used safely as mount point by the Ghost pods:

 1. For the LVM storage volumes created before, you have to execute a `mkdir` command like this: